 - purchasing points - minimum amount is 1,000 points at a total cost of USD12.50

-- transferring points to or from an airline rewards program.
+- converting points to or from miles of an airline rewards program.
 For some airlines this satisfies their "activity" requirements at the same time.

 Redeeming Marriott Bonvoy points